Lost City Hike with Kids: Our 6-Day Trek in Colombia

 This post contains compensated links.

-Because of the requirement to join an organized tour, we initially felt that we couldn’t hike to Ciudad Perdida with kids.
 Our kids are very capable little hikers, but they are obviously slower than most adults.
 We didn’t want to slow down or inconvenience the other hikers on a group tour.

-Our english translator talking to our kids on the Lost City trail
+Our English translator talking to our kids on the Lost City trail.

 Magic Tour Colombia gave us the two best guides we could have asked for.
 Jose, our official guide, is a kind-hearted father of two, who was very good and patient with the kids.
 Andrea, our translator, simply loves kids and was wonderful to them.

-We were on the trail by 8:10am.
-The hike from Camp 1 to Camp 2 was approximately 4.2 miles (6.7km) long with 900 feet (275m) total elevation gain.
+We were on the trail by 8:10 am.
+The hike from Camp 1 to Camp 2 was approximately 4.2 miles (6.7 km) long with 900 feet (275 m) total elevation gain.
 This leg took us roughly 4.75 hours to complete.

-Day 3 was our longest day of the trek and we hit the trail early at 6:40am.
-The hike from Camp 2 to Camp 3 was approximately 4.7 miles (7.6km) long with 1,490 feet (455m) total elevation gain.
+Day 3 was our longest day of the trek and we hit the trail early at 6:40 am.
+The hike from Camp 2 to Camp 3 was approximately 4.7 miles (7.6 km) long with 1,490 feet (455 m) total elevation gain.
 This leg took us roughly 5 hours to complete.

-Day 3 – Part 2 – Hike to Ciudad Perdida
+Day 3: Hike to Ciudad Perdida

 Most tours will hike to Camp 3, spend the night, then climb up to Ciudad Perdida in the morning.
 After consulting with our guides, we elected to hike up immediately after lunch on Day 3.

-the famous Ciudad Perdida archaeological site
+Stone terraces at the Ciudad Perdida archaeological site in Colombia.

-We began our ascent at 1:50pm.
+We began our ascent at 1:50 pm.
 This leg is short, but steep.
-Including the distance walked while at the Lost City, the total distance hiked was approximately 2.7 miles (4.3km) long with 835 feet (235m) total elevation gain.
+Including the distance walked while at the Lost City, the total distance hiked was approximately 2.7 miles (4.3 km) long with 835 feet (235 m) total elevation gain.
 This leg took us roughly 3.25 hours to complete.

-Having already bagged Ciudad Perdida, we enjoyed a lazy morning.
+Having already visited Ciudad Perdida, we enjoyed a lazy morning.
 The other groups woke super early and scrambled to get on the trail up to the Lost City.
-We took our time and were on the trail by 8am.
+We took our time and were on the trail back to Camp 2 by 8 am.

-The hike from Camp 3 back to Camp 2 was approximately 4.7 miles (7.6km) long with 475 feet (145m) total elevation gain.
+The hike from Camp 3 back to Camp 2 was approximately 4.7 miles (7.6 km) long with 475 feet (145 m) total elevation gain.
 This leg took us approximately 5 hours to complete.

 After a final lunch with our excellent guides, the kids fell asleep in the 4×4 on the way back down the mountain, despite the extreme bumpiness of the drive down.